h15200/notes/system-design.md

 - Indexing popular searches
   - indexing uses extra memory to keep track of a way to handle sorting in non-primary keys
+  - 2 main types of indexing data structures `b-tree` and `Log Structured Merge`
+  - standard is `b-tree` (mySql, postgres) where reads are optimized over writes and good for sorting data (useful in structured data)
+  - `LSM` has faster writes and scales better but bad at sorting (most Nosql dbs)
 - using optimized SQL commands

 ### Leader Election